|A C I C I S|

 Where will I live?

-This is the first question that all ACICIS candidates have.
-In fact, however, arranging accommodation in Indonesia upon arrival is the least of your concerns.
+‘Where will I live?’ is the first question that all ACICIS candidates have.
+The good news is that arranging accommodation in Indonesia upon arrival is an easy matter.

 Homestays are a second, albeit more expensive option.
 Whereas the kos is simply a furnished room, a homestay entails all meals and incorporation into the routines of the host family.
 Options are more limited than the ubiquitous kos.
 ACICIS can advise on options once you are in-country.